-Provides the student with a comprehensive introduction to the principles and purpose of Quality Assurance Management in industry.
+Provides with the student а comprehensive introduction to the principles Quality and purpose of Assurance Management in industry.
 The student will also gain basic understanding of the quality control tools used in industry, such as standard deviation, histograms, distribution curves, etc.